 Demoting the Old Domain Controller

-The next cleanup step is to demote the old domain controller and retire it from the network.
+This optional cleanup step will demote the old domain controller and retire it from the network.

 How to demote the old DC

 - Optional: Swap the IP address.
 Do this before you demote the old DC.